Wiluna District - Wiluna, Caledonian, Galaxy, Bulletin, Regent, Matilda, Lake Way, Williamson,Prior, Carrol

 Western Australia, WA, Australia

 The Wiluna gold mines are located just to the SE of the town of Wiluna near the northern extremity of the Archaean Norseman-Wiluna greenstone belt of the Yilgarn Craton, Western Australia.
 Wiluna is 500 km north of Kalgoorlie which is in the same greenstone belt, and 50 km SW of Jundee.
-In addition to the main Wiluna mine, other workings and operations in the district within a 20 km radius of Wiluna include Bulletin, Regent, Galaxy, Matilda, Caledonian, Williamson and Mt Wilkinson.
+In addition to the main Wiluna mine, other workings and operations in the district within a 20 km radius of Wiluna include Bulletin, Regent, Galaxy, Matilda, Caledonian and Lake Way, the latter of which includes the Williamson, Prior and Carrol deposits.

 (#Location: Wiluna - 26° 37' 59"S, 120° 14' 22"E; Matilda - 26° 45' 6"S, 120° 12' 54"E).

-The Wiluna mines exploited a group of individual lode hosted gold deposits within a series of very low grade metamorphosed (prehnite-pumpellyite facies) Neoarchaean mafic and ultramafic lava flows (the "Mine Sequence").
+The Wiluna Mining Centre mines exploited a group of individual lode hosted gold deposits within a series of very low grade metamorphosed (prehnite-pumpellyite facies) Neoarchaean mafic and ultramafic lava flows (the "Mine Sequence").
+This sequence includes basalts and high-magnesian basalts, with intercalated felsic intrusions, lamprophyre dykes, metasediments and dolerites that have been subjected to both brittle and ductile deformation.
 The lodes are controlled by the Wiluna strike-slip fold system - a north and north-east trending, west and east dipping set of dextral principal and subsidiary faults (with minor oblique reverse or oblique normal movement) and an overall maximum cumulative displacement of 1350 m.
 The mineralised lodes are located on dilational jogs, divergent bends and horsetail splays, with shoots plunging moderately to steeply south.

 Fault hosted ore breccias, net veined breccias and brecciated veins are significant loci for gold and contain mainly quartz (chalcedony), carbonates, fuchsite, arsenopyrite, pyrite and/or stibnite.